 1. Gradient-Based One-Side Sampling (GOSS):

-• In Gradient Boosted Decision Trees, the data instances have no native weight which is leveraged by GOSS.
+- In gradient-boosted decision trees, the data instances have no native weight, which is leveraged by GOSS.

-• Data instances with larger gradients contribute more towards information gain.
+- Data instances with larger gradients contribute more towards information gain.

-• To maintain the accuracy of the information, GOSS retains instances with larger gradients and performs random sampling on instances with smaller gradients.
+- To maintain the accuracy of the information, GOSS retains instances with larger gradients and performs random sampling on instances with smaller gradients.

-• We can learn more about this concept in the article – What makes LightGBM lightning fast?
+- We can learn more about this concept in the article – What makes LightGBM lightning fast?

-• The YouTube channel Machine Learning University also released a video on LightGBM speaking about GOSS.
+- The YouTube channel Machine Learning University also released a video on LightGBM speaking about GOSS.

 2. Exclusive Feature Bundling (EFB):

-• Just like One-Hot encoded features, in the sparse space, many features rarely take non-zero values simultaneously.
+- Just like One-Hot encoded features, in the sparse space, many features rarely take non-zero values simultaneously.

-• This thread on EFB and LightGBM’s paper can be referred to gain better insight.
+- The thread on EFB and LightGBM’s paper can be referred to gain better insight.

-1. For each node, enumerate over all features
+- For each node, enumerate all features.

 Both LightGBM and XGBoost accept numerical features only.
 This means that the nominal features in our data need to be transformed into numerical features.

-Let’s assume we want to predict if it’s “Hot”, “Cold” or “Unknown” i.e. 2, 1, or 0.
+Let’s assume we want to predict if it’s “Hot”, “Cold” or “Unknown” i.e., 2, 1, or 0.
 Since they are categorical features and are not ordered (which means that 1 greater than 0 actually is not a correct interpretation), the algorithm needs to avoid comparing the greatness of the two values and focus more on creating rules for equality.

-Both the algorithms treat missing values by assigning them to the side that reduces loss the most in each split.
+Both algorithms treat missing values by assigning them to the side that reduces loss the most in each split.

-Feature Importance methods
+Feature importance methods

-• Gain refers to the relative contribution of a particular feature in the context of a particular tree.
+- Gain refers to the relative contribution of a particular feature in the context of a particular tree.

-• This can also be understood by the extent of relevant information that the model gains from a feature for making better predictions.
+- This can also be understood by the extent of relevant information that the model gains from a feature for making better predictions.

-• Available both in XGBoost and LightGBM.
+- Available both in XGBoost and LightGBM.

-• Available both in XGBoost and LightGBM.
+- Available both in XGBoost and LightGBM.

-• The relative number of observations per feature.
+- The relative number of observations per feature.

-• Available only in XGBoost.
+- Available only in XGBoost.

 Other key differences between XGBoost and LightGBM

-Processing Unit
+Processing unit

 When working in an institution with access to GPUs and strong CPUs, we should go for XGBoost as it is more scalable than LightGBM.
-But personally, I think LightGBM makes more sense as the training time saved can be used for better experimentation and feature engineering.
+Personally, I think LightGBM makes more sense as the training time saved can be used for better experimentation and feature engineering.
 We can train our final model to have model robustness.

 Community